llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

   Pointer**.
 Additionally, it contains an index into the buffer, which allows the direct addressing of structured elements.

-  The buffer descriptor must be *raw*: the stride is the size of a structured element, the "add tid" flag must be 0, and the swizzle enable bits must be off.
+  The bits in the buffer descriptor must meet the following requirements: the stride is the size of a structured element, the "add tid" flag must be 0, and the swizzle enable bits must be off.